+* The NAFO Convention applies to most fishery resources of the Northwest Atlantic except salmon, tunas/marlins, whales, and sedentary species.
+However, only 11 species (and 19 stocks) are officially managed by the commission.

-Figure 1 - Projected shifts in distribution under climate change for a number of commercial transboundary fish species targeted by both American and Canadian fisheries.
+Figure 1 - Projected shifts in distribution of commercial transboundary fish species targeted by both American and Canadian fisheries by 2050 relative to 2014 under a high emission climate change scenario.
 Direction of the arrow represents key direction in shift.
 Arrows are colour coded according to chosen species.

 References